 - 2 tablespoons feta cheese crumbled, optional

-- 2 tbsp green onions or chives, chopped
+- 2 tablespoon green onions or chives, chopped

 - Preheat oven to 350ºF.

 - Heat 1 tablespoon oil in a 10 inch cast iron skillet.
 Sauté mushrooms for a few minutes until they start releasing the juices, then add the sliced red bell pepper and garlic.

 - Continue to sauté until the vegetables are cooked, but still crisp and holding shape.
 Add the spinach and sauté until it starts to wilt.